Joel-KSanthosh/library-management-system/README.md

 This is a Fastapi project which manages the library system

 ## Changes to make
-- Use SQLAlchemy instead of SQLModel, full change needed
+- Use SQLAlchemy instead of SQLModel, full change needed -> Done
-- Update so that migrations can be done from fastapi itself. i.e; fastapi -> alembic
+- Update so that migrations can be done from fastapi itself. i.e; fastapi -> alembic -> Done
-- Need to use async session properly
+- Need to use async session properly -> Almost Done
+- Verify the model validations , before insertions